dport17/Freshman_Junior_Code/README.md

-# hello-world
+#Devin Porter
 My first repository

-My name's Devin Porter and I'm from Michigan.
-GO BLUE!
-I'm the oldest of 8 siblings, and yes, we're Catholic.
+My name is Devin Porter and this repo maintains code from the earliest days of my software development and engineering education.